-A Florida beach wedding is always one of the most appealing and popular ideas to make the event a memorable one.
+A Florida beach wedding is always one of the top choices for a memorable destination wedding.
 Aside from the beautiful weather that has never failed to entice locals and vacationers alike, the allure of sandy beaches will make you fall in love even more.
 Although picturing yourself exchanging vows brings excitement, you will still need to think about the wedding preparation.
-Regardless of your idea of a Florida beach wedding, planning things carefully ensures a perfect wedding.
+Regardless of your idea of a perfect Florida beach wedding, carefully planning things ensures a flawless event.

 Choosing when to get married matters

 As much as you want your wedding to happen at any time of year, Florida beach weddings work best with proper timing.
-Being a crowd-magnet, expect Florida to be filled with visitors during peak tourist seasons.
-You can also expect accommodation, airfare and activity prices to be much higher during this season.
+Being a crowd-magnet, expect Florida beaches to fill up with visitors during peak tourist seasons.
+You can also expect accommodation, airfare, and activity prices to be much higher during this season.
 If you do not want to break the bank, set your wedding date in Spring or Summer.
 The weather also matters if you are going to decide to have a beach wedding.
-From July to September, South Florida weather can be worst.
-January and February also bring cold weather.
-Not a good time for a beach wedding.
+From July to September, Southwest Florida weather can be worst.
+January and February can also bring cooler weather.
+Since Florida usually is very hot, this might be ideal for some, and not the best time for a beach wedding for others.

 A Gulf Coast sunset has attracted many vacationers because of its array of colors.
 As the sun is about to hide behind the beautiful horizon, wouldn’t it be nice if you say “I do” to complement the panoramic view?
 The moment will even be more magical as dolphins and sailboats pass by.
 You will also look fantastic in your post-ceremony photos.
-For hotter months, a sunrise beach wedding is perfect.
+As an added plus, the beaches of the Gulf Coast generally face west, resulting in a sunset over the water.

 Always have a Plan B